jburns24/53one/DEVELOPMENT_PLAN.md

 Progress tracking has been implemented, allowing users to mark sets as completed.
 When all main lift sets are completed, a "Workout Complete" button appears, prompting users to enter the number of reps they performed on their AMRAP set.
 Once a workout is completed, the interface locks to prevent further changes and displays the recorded AMRAP reps.

+The dashboard page has been repurposed to show workout history visualization, including:
+1. A line chart tracking 1RM progress for each main lift over time
+2. Personal records (PRs) display showing the most weight for the most reps recorded for each lift
+3. Theoretical total calculation (sum of estimated 1RMs across all lifts)

+The cycle completion logic has been updated to evaluate each lift individually based on AMRAP performance, allowing for selective weight increases.
+The completion dialog now visually indicates which lifts will increase and which will not using color coding.

 Dark mode has been implemented for better user experience.
-The next steps include implementing workout history visualization and creating a settings page for user preferences.
+The next step is to create a settings page for user preferences.